browserstack/enigma/docs/“How-to” guides/User Guides/Local Developer Setup/Local Setup without Docker.md

-# Setup Enigma Locally Without Docker
+# Setup for Local Development Without Docker

 ## Pre-requisites
 You should have python3 installed on your system and checked out the enigma repository locally.